smaclell/smaclell.github.io/_posts/2015-02-11-4-things-your-tests-are-telling-you.md

 High quality unit and integration tests are the cornerstone of any well-functioning Deployment Pipeline or Continuous Integration.
 Keeping your tests and Continuous Integration healthy is critical for developing any application.
-Staying healthy includes listening to the feedback the tests are giving you.
+Staying healthy includes listening to the feedback tests are giving you.

 There are 4 quick and dirty types of unhealthy tests giving you feedback: